RohanSidhu/CAT125_Website/pages/info.md

 For each of those groups, think of them as ​objects.
 So the mammal group can be a single object.
 In that specific object, we can have actions like "make noise" or "eat".

 ​Suppose now we want to make a dog.
 Since a dog is a mammal, we can create a dog object and pull actions from the mammal object such as "eat" since they share that attribute.
 That mammal object allowed us to inherit from that mammal instead of creating a whole other object.

+We reduce the amount of work we have and code that we have to write by harnessing the power of OOP.
+We don't have to re-write the code for "eat" because our mammal object already has it.